Overview of the DFP CREATE Application and Completion Process

 DFP Graduate Entrance Grants

-A number of competitive Graduate Entrance Grants (GEG) of $5,000 will be awarded each year to early DFP CREATE applicants.
+A number of competitive Graduate Entrance Grants (GEG) of $5,000 are awarded each year to early DFP CREATE applicants.
 Recipients will receive the grant upon arriving at UBC in September 2020, with the expectation that they will complete the DFP CREATE Program within one or two years.

 Apply for a GEG by applying to the DFP Create before the GEG deadline.